AyushmanJena/ObsidianBackup/ANGULAR/Angular Course Udemy/101 Forms.md

 - Display the form to the user
 - Take input from the user
 - Check if the form is valid
+- (Send the form data to a backend)

 What angular does is it gives you a javascript representation of the form along with metadata making it easier to perform operations based on it.